xatu-code/xatu-documentation/docs/source/outputs/eigval.rst

 This file contains the exciton eigenvalues (binding energies) computed from solving the Bethe-Salpeter Equation (BSE).

-It is generated when running `xatu` with an exciton input file and requesting eigenvalues explicitly (via `-e`).
+It is generated when running `Xatu` with an exciton input file and requesting eigenvalues explicitly (via `-e`).

 Format
 ======